JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q296" title="Claude Monet" aliases="Claude Monet's">
 <param ve-entity eid="Q5582" title="Vincent van Gogh" aliases="Vincent van Gogh's">
 During the latter half of the nineteenth century, a period of rapid industralization and urbanization in Europe, some painters developed new visual languages for representing sunflowers to explore the subjective experiences of encountering plants.
 In _Jerusalem Artichoke_, Claude Monet depicts an earthenware vase filled with cuttings of robust _Helianthus tuberosus_.
 He presents an impression of the plants's sprawling branches that approximates how the human eye perceives their brilliant gold heads and green foliage under a specific light condition.
 Conversely, Vincent van Gogh's _Sunflowers_ juxtaposes typical _Helianthus annuus_ blossoms with double-flower mutants.
-His portrayal of spent and still vigorous flowers, cut and arranged, explores the capacity of paint, floral forms, and actual plants to stir emotions or disclose spirituality meanings.
-The artists engagements with sunflowers model a kind of aesthetic and phenomenological attentiveness to plants to which we ought to aspire.
-We may also read the paintings as _memento mori_, or reminders of a withering connection to and impending loss of nature in the face of modernity, coincident with a growing realization about the need to conserve woods and trees.
+His portrayal of spent and still vigorous flowers, cut and arranged, explores the capacity of paint, floral forms, and actual plants to stir human emotions or spirituality.
+These artistic engagements with sunflowers model a kind of aesthetic and phenomenological attentiveness to plants to which we ought to aspire.
+However, they may also be read as _memento mori_, or reminders of a withering connection to nature in the face of modernity, coincident with a growing realization about the need to conserve woods and trees.
 <param ve-entity eid="Q146190" title="Jerusalem artichoke" aliases="Helianthus tuberosus">
 <param ve-entity eid="Q273383" title="Memento mori">
 <param ve-entity eid="Q202398" title="industrialization">